btcpayserver/btcpayserver/README.md

 * Want features BitPay is not willing to consider (Multi-sig + SegWit support soon)

 Then head out to the [documentation](https://github.com/btcpayserver/btcpayserver-doc), this project is for you.
+If you want to help development, go to [Local Development](Local-Development.md).